Burger King: Other lawsuits

-Following the 2022 Russian invasion of Ukraine, a number of companies have faced growing pressure to halt operations in Russia, but have not yet done so.
-This included Burger King.
-On March 10, 2022, Burger King suspended all its operations in Russia.
-However, Burger King's local Russian partner, operating 800 Burger King stores in Russia, refused to close the sites in spite of the Burger King's demand to do so.

 On March 28, 2022, a lawsuit was filed against Burger King, alleging the fast food chain falsely advertised the Whopper to "look about 35% bigger in its advertising than it is in reality".
+On May 5, 2025, Federal Judge Roy Altman allowed the case to proceed, stating the claims may reasonably suggest consumers were misled and that Florida law permits such misrepresentation suits without a special relationship.
+Burger King argued that differences between ads and actual burgers are typical of handmade food and standard marketing practices.

 Charitable contributions and services

 Burger King has two in-house national charitable organizations and programs.
-One is the Have It Your Way Foundation, a US-based non-profit (501(c)(3)) corporation with multiple focuses on hunger alleviation, disease prevention and community education through scholarship programs at colleges in the US.
-The other charitable organization is the McLamore Foundation, also a non-profit, 501(c)(3) corporation that provides scholarships to students in the US and its territories.
+One is the Have It Your Way Foundation, a U.S.-based non-profit (501(c)(3)) corporation with multiple focuses on hunger alleviation, disease prevention and community education through scholarship programs at colleges in the U.S. The other charitable organization is the McLamore Foundation, also a non-profit, 501(c)(3) corporation that provides scholarships to students in the U.S. and its territories.

 In various regions across the United States, Burger King and its franchises have aligned themselves with several charitable organizations that support research and treatment of juvenile cancer.
-Each year, these coalitions hold a fund raising drive called "A Chance for Kids", in which Burger King restaurants sell lottery-style scratch cards for $1.
+Each year, these coalitions hold a fundraising drive called "A Chance for Kids", in which Burger King restaurants sell lottery-style scratch cards for $1.
 Each card produces a winning prize that is usually a food or beverage product, but includes (rarer) items such as shopping sprees or trips.
 In the Northeast, BK has affiliated itself with the Major League Baseball team the Boston Red Sox and its charitable foundation, the Jimmy Fund.
 The group runs the contest in Boston.
 In the New York City area, it operates the contest in association with the Burger King Children's Charities of Metro New York and the New York Yankees.
 Funds raised in these areas go to support the Dana–Farber Cancer Institute, located in Boston.
 In Nebraska, the company is affiliated with the Liz's Legacy Cancer Fund "BK Beat Cancer for Kids" program at the UNMC Eppley Cancer Center at the University of Nebraska Medical Center in Omaha.
 In the Pittsburgh region, it funded the establishment of the Burger King Cancer Caring Center, a support organization for the families and friends of cancer patients.